Computing

 Aims

 Computing at ACJC aims to provide students with 21st century competencies, giving them the knowledge, skills and attitudes to prepare them to address the challenges of the future by harnessing technology effectively.
-Through the study of Computing, students will gain insights into how common devices used every day actually function, and develop an appreciation for computing innovation.
-The subject provides a wide range of authentic contexts to develop computing skills and dispositions in our students.
+Through the study of Computing, students will

 Approach